 Documents stating the purpose and details of the film production including location of the shoot and details of the local coordinator i.e your fixer in Nepal which are necessary for the filming permit application process.
 Following is the list of documents required for the filming permit application:

 – Prepare a letter assigning Himalayan Fixer as the local coordinator/fixer in Nepal mentioning the services they provide.

 – Fill the Application Form Provided by the Ministry of Communication and Information Technology.

-– Prepare an Overview Synopsis describing the story of the film using a sample provided by your local fixer in Nepal.
+– Prepare an Overview Synopsis describing the story summary of the film using a sample provided by your local fixer in Nepal.

 – Prepare an Itinerary of filming in Nepal specifying exact dates of travel and locations from the time of arrival to departure.

 – Make a detailed list of the crew with designation and a scanned copy of the passports of the crew.

 – For Film Equipment to be brought in, provide the Equipment List with value, weight, and serial numbers for custom clearance.